 Education Support Professionals Day was first celebrated in 1987 after NEA’s Representative Assembly, the Association’s decision-making body of nearly 8,000 member delegates, called on the organization to honor the contributions of all school support staff.
 National ESP Day is observed on Wednesday of American Education Week.

-This year we have seen ESPs go well beyond anything we have seen before as they work to meet the needs of our school communities in the midst of a pandemic.
+We've seen ESPs go well beyond anything we have seen before as they work to meet the needs of our school communities in the midst of a pandemic.
 On ESP Day, join us to honor and advocate for the ESPs who continue keeping students safe, healthy, and ready to learn.

 Ideas for celebrating: